Generator coordinate method with proton--neutron pairing fluctuations and magnetic properties of $N=Z$ odd--odd nuclei: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the JSPS KAKENHI Grants No. JP19KK0343, No. JP20K03964, No. JP22H04569, JP23H01167, and No. JP23KJ1212.
+This work was supported by the JSPS KAKENHI Grants No. JP19KK0343, No. JP20K03964, No. JP22H04569, JP23H01167, and No. JP23KJ1212 and by JST ERATO Grant No. JPMJER2304.
 Numerical calculations were performed using Wisteria/BDEC-01 Odyssey (the University of Tokyo) provided by the Multidisciplinary Cooperative Research Program in the Center for Computational Sciences, University of Tsukuba.